 This course provides testers and test managers with an understanding of the fundamentals of testing on agile projects.
-Attendees will learn how agile software development projects are organized, and the various types of agile development practices in common use.
-They will understand how agile development differs from traditional approaches, how to position testers in an agile organization, the fundamental agile testing principles, practices, and processes, and the skills they’ll need to excel in an agile environment.
+Attendees will learn how agile software development projects are organized and the various types of agile development practices in common use.
+They will understand how agile development differs from traditional approaches, how to position testers in an agile organisation, the fundamental agile testing principles, practices and processes and the skills they’ll need to excel in an agile environment.

 In the course students learn about the characteristics of software testing in an environment following the agile development methodology, as well as being prepared for the ISTQB Foundation Level - Agile Tester Extension exam